Skip to main content

 Used CNC Lathe Prices

 CNC lathes (turning centers) span from simple 2-axis chuckers to complex multi-axis turn-mill machines.
-Pricing varies enormously based on capacity, live tooling, sub-spindle, bar feeder capability, and brand.
+See our full used CNC lathe buying guide for in-depth selection guidance.

 Small CNC Lathes (Under 8" Chuck)